digbmc/reactor-jct/README.md

 ## History {href="/nuclear-history"}
 ![](https://upload.wikimedia.org/wikipedia/commons/6/6f/Laura_and_Enrico_Fermi_1954.jpg)

-All about the history of nuclear power
+The history of the development and implementation of nuclear power from the 1930s to the 1980s.

 ## Science {href="/science"}
 ![](https://upload.wikimedia.org/wikipedia/commons/3/30/NSC-Oct-2017.jpg)